timolson/cointrader/README.md

 Many `Event`s, like `MarketData`s, happen remotely.  `RemoteEvent` allows us to record the time we received an event separately from the time the event happened.
 The standard `Event.getTime()` field returns the time the event originally occured, and additionally, `RemoteEvent.getTimeReceived()` records the first instant we heard about the event in the Coin Trader system.
 This will help us to understand transmission and processing delays between the markets and our trading clients.

 ## `SpecificOrder`
-A `SpecificOrder` specifies a `Market` and an amount, and may optionally specify a price limit (stop and stop-limit orders are not supported yet).  `SpecificOrder`s carry the intent of immediate placement as-is, without breaking the order apart or routing it to alternative `Market`s.
+A `SpecificOrder` specifies a `Market` and a volume, and may optionally specify a price limit (stop and stop-limit orders are not supported yet).  `SpecificOrder`s carry the intent of immediate placement as-is, without breaking the order apart or routing it to alternative `Market`s.
 See `GeneralOrder`

 ## `Stake`
 `Stake`s record ownership in a `Fund` by an `Owner`